Trump appears to take credit for Gulf nations' move against Qatar

 (CNN)President Donald Trump appeared to take credit for the decision of major Gulf nations to cut diplomatic relations with Qatar, an important US ally, putting his stamp of approval on the move despite Pentagon and State Department attempts to remain neutral.

 "During my recent trip to the Middle East I stated that there can no longer be funding of Radical Ideology.
-Leaders pointed to Qatar - look," he tweeted.
+Leaders pointed to Qatar - look," he tweeted Tuesday.

 The tweet could pose difficulties for the US in explaining why it remains in Qatar, host to the one of the Pentagon's largest military bases in the Middle East and a linchpin in the campaign against ISIS.
 For that reason, the President's 140 character blast may raise concerns within the Defense Department.

+Amid the mixed messaging, White House press secretary Sean Spicer declined to say whether Trump encouraged Saudi Arabia and other Arab countries to cut ties with Qatar after Trump appeared to claim credit for the move on Twitter.

+Spicer said the US "wants to see this issue deescalated and resolved immediately" and said regional cooperation is "so important."

-Analysts say his intervention calls into question the role of the US as an impartial arbiter in the region.
+Analysts say Trump's Twitter intervention calls into question the role of the US as an impartial arbiter in the region.

 "The President has just sided with everyone else rather decisively," said Hussein Ibish, a senior resident fellow at the Arab Gulf States Institute.
 "The administration's two priorities are confronting terrorism and Iran, that's exactly what this is about," Ibish said.
 "The chance of the US siding with Qatar, giving them a face-saving way out, is totally gone."